 And it is hard to catch cheaters in software engineering and computer science.
 So I try for deterrence.

 Software reuse can definitely muddy the waters.
 Java adds to the mud because there are so many great examples and libraries out there.
 In the "real world", taking methods or classes from the Web is valuable and a valid practice.

 Clarifying expectations helps a lot.
 I put the following statement on assignments:

 Students sometimes object that they can work together in the "real world."
 My response is that universities are not trying to simulate the real world, we are trying to prepare students to pull their own weight in the real world.

-If the evidence of copying is strong enough, I usually assign a zero to the assignment and notify the honor committee.
+If the evidence of copying is strong enough, I usually notify George Mason's honor committee and recommend faiulres of the class.
 If the evidence is inconclusive, I will usually warn students and remind them of the policy.

 There are interesting social dynamics.
 Sometimes addressing cheating makes us part of the process of assimilating into western culture because what constitutes cheating and how to address it varies dramatically in different cultures.